OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. Replace the `TODO 1` with the following.
 About this code, note:

-    * The code instructs OWIN to ensure that the audience specified in the access token that comes from the Office application must match the value specified in the web.config.
+    * The code instructs OWIN to ensure that the audience specified in the bootstrap token that comes from the Office application must match the value specified in the web.config.
     * Microsoft accounts have an issuer GUID that is different from any organizational tenant GUID, so to support both kinds of accounts, we do not validate the issuer.
-    * Setting `SaveSigninToken` to `true` causes OWIN to save the raw access token from the Office application.
+    * Setting `SaveSigninToken` to `true` causes OWIN to save the raw bootstrap token from the Office application.
 The add-in needs it to obtain an access token to Microsoft Graph with the on-behalf-of flow.
     * Scopes are not validated by the OWIN middleware.
-The scopes of the access token, which should include `access_as_user`, is validated in the controller.
+The scopes of the bootstrap token, which should include `access_as_user`, is validated in the controller.

     ```csharp
     TokenValidationParameters tvps = new TokenValidationParameters